Roger Christie: Arrest and incarceration

 Christie was arrested on Thursday July 8, 2010, along with 13 others from the Big Island, and charged with possession and sale of cannabis.
 According to court documents, authorities confiscated approximately 30 ounces (845 grams) of processed marijuana in the Wainaku apartment and more than $34,000 cash from the apartment and a bank safe deposit box.
 The money and the apartment face possible federal forfeiture.
 Christie's arrest culminated a two-year investigation by federal and county law enforcement during which they seized 2,296 marijuana plants, nine weapons, 33 pounds of processed marijuana, and four properties from Christie and his co-defendants.
 Federal authorities said this was a huge pot-growing and selling organization masquerading as a religious group.
 Agents seized about 3 thousand plants with a street value of nearly $5 million.

 After his arrest, Christie was taken to Oahu and incarcerated at the Honolulu Federal Detention Center.
 All other detainees were speedily released on bail or signature bond before trial.
 But Hawaii Federal District Court Judge Alan Kay ruled that Christie must remain in federal custody until his trial.

 The prosecution argued that Christie should not be released on bail because he is a danger to the community.
 The court accepted this argument because marijuana was found again in a new search of Christie's home in June 2010, leading the court to conclude that Christie would continue to violate the law while out on bail.
 As quoted in the Star-Advertiser on Feb.
 24, Judge Alan Kay remarked: "You would think the light would come on when the first search of his residence was made."
-Judge Kay's ruling was upheld by 9th US Circuit Court of Appeals.
+Judge Kay's ruling was upheld by the 9th US Circuit Court of Appeals.

 On Jan.
 17, 2013, a federal grand jury in Honolulu returned an updated indictment against Christie and seven co-defendants.
 The indictment includes additional charges for three sales of marijuana to an undercover officer during 2008 and two charges of his failure to file income tax returns for 2008 and 2009," Assistant U.S. Attorney Michael Kawahara, the lead prosecutor, said.